ThesisOrganization/prototype_simulation/utils/partop/README.md

 int lp_type : Node/Sensor
 int type_job : only for sensors, BATCH/REAL TIME/LOSSY;
 int scheduler : Nodes only, which scheduler used, for now SCHEDULER1,SCHEDULER2, SCHEDULER3;
-float response_time: for nodes, the service response time;
+double response_time: for nodes, the service response time;
+int node_type: Central/Regional/Network;
+//The following are placeholders, while waiting for more specifics. int sensor_type;
+int actuator_type;
+int measure_type;

 ## Usage
 This module should be used at startup with the function in parser.c getTopology(); returns a struct with general informations and an array of topArray one for each sensor.
 Then in topology.c all useful retrieval functions are written, for now need to pass the topArray array, if needed will be modified to accept generalTopology struct.

+##TODO
+-Add LINES to txt file and parsing
+-Use the (still to impelement) general file for DEFINE